 a toolkit for tangible multi-touch surfaces

-please note: reacTIVision is only the computer vision framework, which was developed for building the Reactable synthesizer.
-This open source package does not contain any sound or visualization software components, which are also not available separately at the moment.
+please note: reacTIVision is only the computer vision framework of the Reactable synthesizer.
+This open source package does therefore not contain any sound or visualization software components, which are also not available separately at the moment.
 If you are interested in purchasing a Reactable you can find further information on its product page.

 reacTIVision is a standalone application, which sends TUIO messages via UDP port 3333 to any TUIO enabled client application.
 The TUIO protocol was initially designed within this project for encoding the state of tangible objects and multi-touch events from an interactive table surface.
 This framework also includes a set of free TUIO client examples for various programming languages, which serve as the basis for the development of tangible user interface applications.
-Alternatively reacTIVision is also able to send MIDI messages for the direct use with MIDI sequencers.
+As an alternative to TUIO, the application is also capabable of sending MIDI messages for the direct use with MIDI sequencers.

 reacTIVision vision engine

 reacTIVision TUIO clients

 public source repository